-Early Release/Pick Up - No Later than 2:45 from Front Desk
+Early Release/Pick Up

 Parents are encouraged to not pick up their children before the end of the day.
-Class instruction extends through the end of the school day.
+Class instruction extends through the end of the day.

 Students not at school by 10:00 a.m. will be counted absent for the day.